Skip to content

 The three presentation modes

-Every web tool result is shaped into one visible mode at a time:
+web_explore can be shown in one visible mode at a time:

 • compact — the shortest useful summary